Reserves are books, DVDs, articles, or other materials a professor selects to make available in the library or in canvas for their students to use.

 6. Each semester, professors will need to submit a reserve request by emailing firstname.lastname@example.org or Lori Wolfe at email@example.com.
 Students are not allowed to place materials on reserve for their instructor.

 7. For print reserves, no more than two copies of an article or book chapter may be put on reserve.
 If more copies are needed, copyright permission must be obtained.

 8. Only journal articles and book chapters will be placed on e-Reserves.
-Professors will need to provide the library with clean copies of any materials that will be scanned for e-Reserves. e-Reserves are part of Blackboard and instructors wanting items placed in e-Reserves will need to make the items available to the student through the course site.
-For more information about using Blackboard or for assistance in linking to the e-Reserve items, please contact Educational Technology Office.
+Professors will need to provide the library with clean copies of any materials that will be scanned for e-Reserves. e-Reserves are part of canvas and instructors wanting items placed in e-Reserves will need to make the items available to the student through the course site.
+For more information about using Canvas or for assistance in linking to the e-Reserve items, please contact Educational Technology Office.

 9. Journal articles that are available in full-text through the library databases will not be placed on reserve.
 Instructors can provide the links to the students.